-The funding cycle for 2021 is now closed.
+The funding cycle for 2022 is now closed.
 Check back for more information next year.

 Lyndsey DuBose, PhD - Role of Estrogen Deficiency on the Vascular Contribution to Alzheimer's Disease in Women

 Stephanie Gilley, MD, PhD - Sex Differences in Intrauterine Growth Restricted Mice Exposed to a High Fat Diet

 Andrew Libby, PhD - The Impact of Fat Cells on the Development of Liver Disease after Loss of Ovarian Function